Inflectra/spira-documentation/docs/Unit_Testing_Integration/Integrating with NUnit.md

 # Integrating with NUnit

-The installation directions for the NUnit 3 unit testing tool are covered in sections 2.1-2.2 while NUnit 2.x is covered in sections 2.3-2.4
+The installation directions for NUnit 3 and NUnit 2.x are covered in different sections below:

 ## Installing the NUnit 3 Add-In